syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfImageEditor/ImageFilter.md

 ![SfImageEditor](ImageEditor_images/Sharpen.PNG)

 N> The ImageEffect enum also contains “None” option, which removes all the previously applied effects, which are not saved and displays the original image.
 When applying effects using the ApplyImageEffect method, the effects will be saved automatically.
-But, if you apply effects from toolbar, each effect will be saved only when clicking the OK button, else all the applied effects will not be saved.
+But, if you apply effects from the toolbar, each effect will be saved only by clicking the OK button, else all the applied effects will not be saved.